eBay/ebayui-core/src/components/ebay-snackbar-dialog/README.md

 A snackbar is a non-modal dialog that appears in response to a lightweight user action.
 It disappears automatically after a minimum of 6 seconds.

-In the case of type="action", the user should provide the open state as a boolean and a function that will be called with an on-close event to close the snackbar.
+The user manages the state of the snackbar, and so should provide the open state as a boolean as well as a function to close the snackbar when the on-close event occurs.

 ## Attributes